Lincoln-Cybernetics/Cellular-Explorer/README.md

 Cellular Explorer is a mixed rule cellular automaton editor created in Java.

+Thanks to Tarl Carpenter, Brian Prentice, Alexander Viasov, and James Woody for the feedback and ideas that have made this program possible.
+Also thanks to everyone at www.conwaylife.com

 This is a basic description of its functionality:

 Double click on the .jar file to open it.
 The master control panel should appear in the upper-left of the screen.